12 Beautiful Villages on the South Coast of France

 Martigues is a town near Marseilles known as the “Venice of Provence”.

-The locality comprises three neighbourhoods and several villages, crossing the Channel of Caronte, which links the Etang de Berre and the Mediterranean.
+The locality comprises three neighbourhoods and several villages.
+It crosses the Channel of Caronte, which links the Etang de Berre and the Mediterranean.

 When wandering the lanes of the old town, you will find coloured fishing vessels nestled against the backdrop of equally pretty houses.